Ewan-D/beginnersBase11ty/README.md

 ### files and folders:

+#### _data
+  - this folder includes a file named 'data.json' for the sites metadata to use in the head for example: <meta name="author" content="{{ meta.author.name }}.
+I am guessing this helps with seo etc? very nice how 11ty's data cascade just sorts this all out!

 #### package.json
   - script "npm run build" to get started. if you are wondering the -o is output and -w is watch.